 Scotland's rainforest has faced, and continues to face, many threats.
 The end result is that there is now too little rainforest and too much of what does remain is in poor condition.
 But, it is not too late to take action.
 Many of the best rainforest sites are being managed by a range of government, private, charitable and community interests.
-Several of these organisations have come together to form the Atlantic Woodland Alliance, with the aim of seeing Scotland's rainforest thriving once again.
+Several of these organisations have come together to form the Alliance for Scotland's Rainforest, with the aim of seeing Scotland's rainforest thriving once again.